rubberduck-vba/Rubberduck/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Rubberduck version information**
-The info below can be copy-paste-completed from the first lines of Rubberduck's Log or the About box:

-    Rubberduck version [...]
-    Operating System: [...]
-    Host Product: [...]
-    Host Version: [...]
-    Host Executable: [...]

 **Logfile**
 Rubberduck generates extensive logging in TRACE-Level.
-If no log was created, check your settings.
+If no log was created at `%APP_DATA%\Rubberduck\Logs`, check your settings.
 Include this Log for bugreports about the behavior of Rubbberduck

 **Additional context**
 Add any other context about the problem here.